andrei-pmbcn/bquizServer/docs.md

 players may give ratings of the game's individual questions playerJoined, playerLeft descriptions

+## API functions
+Those who want to incorporate bquiz into their own quiz projects must write a module containing all of these functions, each returning objects in the specified format.
+The `apimodule` entry

+The module `bquiz.js` and its settings file `bquizconf.yml` constitute an example of how this can work.

+##### fetchUser
+Fetches a given user's username from the database if the provided username and password match, otherwise returns `null`.
+- parameters
+  - **username** (string): the username of the user being fetched; included in *create* and *join* client messages.
+  - **password** (string): the password of the user being fetched; included in *join* client messages.

+- return value (string | null): the username of the user being fetched, or `null`
+##### fetchQuiz
+Fetches the quiz's information from the database
+- parameters
+  - **quizId**: the variable (e.g. an integer database Id) of the quiz ; included in *create* client messages

+- return value (object): a complete quiz object
+  - **name** (string): the name of the quiz
+  - **description** (string): a description of the quiz
+  - **settings** (object): contains the following:
+    - **time** (double): the time, in seconds, during which either the quiz (if *isTimePerQuestion* is set to `false`) or each particular question (if *isTimePerQuestion* is set to `true`) will take place  *TODO*
+    - **isTimePerQuestion** (bool): if true, the variable *time* refers to the time per question, else the variable *time* refers to the total time of the quiz *TODO*
+    - **doesAdvanceTogether** (bool): if true, all players advance to the next question together, whether when the host sends the *nextQuestion* message or when the time to the next question expires.
+If false, each individual player advances to the next question as soon as they answer the current question.
+    - **doesHostPlay** (bool): if true, the game treats the host as a regular player, sending them questions etc.

+  - **questions** (array of objects): the questions in the quiz.

+    Each question contains the following:
+    - **index** (int): the question's index, from 1 to the number of questions in the quiz; all questions should have a unique index.
+The quiz supplies the questions to the players in the order of their indices.
+    - **text** (string): the text of the question, ideally no greater than 200 characters *TODO*
+    - **commentary** (string): a description of why the correct answer is in fact correct; set this to `null` to omit it
+    - **isMultipleResponse** (bool): whether the question allows more than one answer to be included in the correct answer
+    - **correctAnswer** (int or array of ints): the index or indices of all answers to the question that together comprise the correct answer
+    - **answers** (array of objects): the available answers to the question.

+      Each answer contains the following:
+      - **index** (int): the answer's index, ranging from 1 to the number of answers available for the question.
+All answers should have a unique index.
+      - **text** (string): the text of the answer, ideally no greater than 100 characters *TODO*
+    - **time** (double): the time, in seconds, for the question; if not set to `null`, it overrides the *time* variable in the *settings* object when *isTimePerQuestion* is set to `true`, otherwise it has no effect. *TODO*
+    - **points** (double): the number of points awarded for answering the question correctly.

 ## Events
+Those who wish to treat bquiz as a framework and extend it can use the various events emitted by its websocket server object.
-##### qinstCreation
+##### qinstCreated
-triggered after the quiz instance is generated
+triggered after the quiz instance is generated, when the game has entered the `'prep'` state
 ##### qinstStartCountdown
-triggered when everyone issues their ready state and the host starts the game; sets isJoinable to false.
+triggered in the  after everyone has issued their ready state and the host begins the countdown to the start of the game; sets isJoinable to false.
+#####qinstCountdownCancelled
+triggered when the host cancels the countdown for the start of the game
-##### qinstStart
+##### qinstStarted
-triggered five seconds after qinstStartCountdown; prior to it, the quiz instance enters the active state, schedules its finishTime and issues a gameActive message to all players
+triggered five seconds after qinstStartCountdown, when the game has entered the `'active'` state
-##### qinstEnd
+##### qinstEnded
 triggered when the game ends; prior to this, the server issues a gameFinish message to the players that contains the overall results for all players as well as the individual results for the player to whom it is issued, and waits for each player to respond with an acknowledgement message; if no such message is given by a player after 30 seconds, the game removes that player
-##### qinstDeletion
+##### qinstDeleted
 triggered after the last player leaves the game and the server deletes the quiz instance
 ##### connClosed
 the server has closed a connection and performed cleanup

 ## Client messages
-Players may send the following messages to the server.
+The players' clients may send the following messages to the server.
 Below the name of each message shown here is a list of the message object's keys.

 ##### create
 `{type, quizId, username}`
-- **type**: the string 'create'
+- **type**: the string `'create'`
-- **quizId**: the database id of the quiz on which this game will be based
+- **quizId**: the identifier (e.g. a database id) of the quiz on which this game will be based
 - **username**: the username of the quiz instance's creator

 Sent when the host creates the new quiz instance.
 In response, the server triggers the *qinstCreation* event and sends the quiz instance's code to the player, who must then sign in by sending a join message.
 ##### join
 `{type, code, username, password, nickname}`
-- **type**: the string 'join'
+- **type**: the string `'join'`
 - **code**: the nine-digit code referencing the quiz instance
 - **username**: the username of the person joining
 - **password**: the password of the person joining